Question: I have a mortgage for land that I intend to build a home on. Can I deduct the interest for the mortgage?

 Question: If I must deduct points over the life of my mortgage, and I have a 30-year mortgage, does this mean that I divide the points paid by 30 and enter that amount on Schedule A?

-No, while you have to deduct the points over the life of the loan (amortize), you don’t divide the points by 30.
+No, while you have to deduct the points over the life of the loan (amortize), you don’t divide the points by 30, we actually recommend taking your time to fins the best mortgage loan programs in plano tx.
 Instead, you generally may divide the points by the number of payments scheduled over the term of the loan and deduct points for each year according to the number of payments made in that year.

 - If the loan ends prematurely due to payoff or refinance with a different lender for example, then the remaining points are deductible in that year.